Japanese JLPT Grammar Point

 Key Takeaways

-• Usage is more appropriate in formal writings or speeches.
+• Used primarily in literature, formal writing, or speeches.

 Quick Recap Quiz